-Your doctor may start you on a low dose of Arthrexin and then increase the dose if necessary, depending on your response.
-Tell your doctor of any changes in your condition, as you may require a change in the dose of Arthrexin.
+Tell your doctor of any changes in your condition, as you may require a change in the dose of ARTHREXIN.

 The dose for menstrual cramps (period pain) is usually one 25 mg capsule every eight hours, starting with the onset of bleeding or cramps.

-Arthrexin may also be taken with an antacid, if advised by your pharmacist or doctor.
+ARTHREXIN may also be taken with an antacid, if advised by your doctor or pharmacist.

 This may help reduce the possibility of stomach and bowel problems.

-For sprains and strains, Arthrexin is usually needed for a few days only.
+For sprains and strains, ARTHREXIN is usually only needed for a few days.